ehlesp/smallab-k8s-pve-guide/G017 - Virtual Networking ~ Network configuration.md

       You could put a different name if you wanted to but, since Proxmox VE follows a naming convention for device names like these, it is better to leave the default one to avoid potential issues.

     - `IPv4/CIDR` and `Gateway (IPv4)`\
-      Left empty because you don't really need an IP assigned to a bridge for it to do its job at the MAC level.
+      Left empty because you do not really need an IP assigned to a bridge for it to do its job at the MAC level.

     - `IPv6/CIDR` and `Gateway (IPv6)`\
-      Also left empty for the same reason as with the IPv4 values, plus you're not even using IPv6 in the setup explained in this guide.
+      Also left empty for the same reason as with the IPv4 values, plus you are not even using IPv6 in the setup explained in this guide.

     - `Autostart`\
       You want this bridge to be always available when the system boots up.